GoogleCloudPlatform/cluster-toolkit/README.md

 ## Blueprint Warnings and Errors

-By default, each blueprint is configured with a number of "validator" functions which perform basic tests of your global variables.
-If `project_id`, `region`, and `zone` are defined as global variables, then the following validators are
+By default, each blueprint is configured with a number of "validator" functions which perform basic tests of your deployment variables.
+If `project_id`, `region`, and `zone` are defined as deployment variables, then the following validators are enabled:
-enabled:

 ```yaml
 validators: